 Interest Rate Risk.
 Our exposure to interest rate risk relates primarily to our cash and cash equivalents, short term investments and variable rate borrowings under our existing bank credit facilities.
-At December 31, 2005, we had unrestricted cash and cash equivalents totaling \$68.6 million and short-term investments totaling \$27.5 million.
-These amounts were invested primarily in money market funds, U.S. government agency issues and municipal auction rate securities, and are held for working capital purposes.
+At March 31, 2006, we had unrestricted cash and cash equivalents totaling \$59.6 million and short-term investments totaling \$41.0 million.
+These amounts were invested primarily in money market funds, asset-backed securities, investment-grade corporate bonds, U.S. government agency issues and municipal auction rate securities, and are held for working capital purposes.
 We do not enter into investments for trading or speculative purposes.
 We considered the historical volatility of short term interest rates and determined that it was reasonably possible that an adverse change of 100 basis points could be experienced in the near term.
-A hypothetical 1% (100 basis-point) increase in interest rates would have resulted in an immaterial decrease in the fair values of our marketable securities at December 31, 2005.
+A hypothetical 1% (100 basis-point) increase in interest rates would have resulted in an immaterial decrease in the fair values of our marketable securities at March 31, 2006.

 Our results of operations are affected by changes in market interest rates on outstanding variable rate bank borrowings.
-However, we believe that a hypothetical 100 basis-point adverse change in interest rates for the three month and six month periods ended December 31, 2005 would not have a material effect on our consolidated financial position, earnings, or cash flows.
+However, we believe that a hypothetical 100 basis-point adverse change in interest rates for the three month and nine month periods ended March 31, 2006 would not have a material effect on our consolidated financial position, earnings, or cash flows.

 Foreign Currency Risk.
 As we conduct business in multiple international currencies through our worldwide operations, we are affected by changes in foreign exchange rates of such currencies.
 Changes in exchange rates can positively or negatively affect our sales, gross margins and retained earnings.
-The majority of our sales outside North America are manufactured by our Dutch subsidiary, which has the euro as its functional currency.
+The majority of our products sold outside North America are manufactured by our Dutch subsidiary, which has the euro as its functional currency.
 Our Dutch subsidiary translates its assets and liabilities at current rates of exchange in effect at the balance sheet date.
 The resulting gains and losses from translation are included as a component of other comprehensive income.
 All other international subsidiaries have the United States dollar as the functional currency and transaction gains and losses and remeasurement of foreign currency denominated assets and liabilities are included in other income (expense), net.
-Foreign currency transaction gains or losses included in other income (expense), net were not material for the three months ended December 31, 2005.
+Foreign currency transaction gains or losses included in other income (expense), net were not material for the three months ended March 31, 2006.
 We do not currently enter into derivative financial instruments as hedges against foreign currency fluctuations.

 We considered the historical trends in currency exchange rates and determined that it was reasonably possible that an increase or decrease in exchange rates of 10% for all currencies could be experienced in the near term.
-These changes would have had an immaterial impact on our income before taxes for the three months ended December 31, 2005.
 These reasonably possible changes in exchange rates of 10% were applied to total net monetary assets denominated in currencies other than the local currencies at the balance sheet dates to compute the impact these changes would have had on our income before taxes in the near term.
+These changes would have had an immaterial impact on our income before taxes for the three months ended March 31, 2006.